MEMS (Micro Electro Mechanical Systems)

 (2) Regular Master's

-S. Tanaka Laboratory basically accepts international students via the first route (IMAC-G IRP/IBP).
-For October 2020 enrollment, the application is in January 2020 and the entrance examination is planned in March 2020.
+S. Tanaka Laboratory basically accepts international students via the first route (IMAC-G/IRP/IBP).
+For October 2020 enrollment, the application is in January 2020 and the entrance examination is in March 2020.
 In 2019, the entrance examination is held in Beijing, Taipei, Bangkok, Jakarta, Seoul, Delhi, Hanoi, Cairo, Islamabad, Lyon and Sendai.

 International Robotics Program (IRP) and International Biomechanics Program (IBP): Full scholarship equivalent to MEXT (Monbukagakusho) scholarship is provided to master and doctor students.
 The application is in January and the selection is in March.
 Please contact us.

 MEXT scholarship: Please contact the Japanese Embassy or Consulates General in your country.

 MEXT scholarship via university recommendation: Excellent students from the universities which have academic exchange with our university have the chance of application.
 Please contact us.

 RA position: The students who have entered or decided to proceed to the doctoral course have the chance of application.

 To industrial customers looking for a MEMS R&D partner